Spirals-Team/open-science-paper/README.md

 * Post a comment from a pointing a part of the publication.
 * Link authors with some API (ORCID).
-* Adding style.
-	* using toast to mark event (like comment sent, ..etc)

 * ... etc.